 This is proof that might save you a lot of trouble down the line.

 Do not count on the other driver’s honesty either: fake or expired insurances will be of no use for the procedure following your accident and as many as 1 in 7 drivers have no car insurance.

 Gather Sufficient Information

-Our Tampa Car Accident Lawyers recommend that you immediately write down the following information and include interviews with all parties and witnesses as well as diagrams of the auto accident scene.
+Our Tampa Car Accident Lawyers recommend that you immediately write down the following information and include interviews with all parties and witnesses as well as diagrams of the car accident scene:

-- Take a whole lot of pictures of the property damage.
+- Take as many pictures of the property damage as possible.
 This single step is crucial.
 Remember: a picture is worth a thousand words and won’t be altered by your being shaken up.